CHUNKY Wool garments

 Wool is not the biggest fan of wet washes.
 Only wet wash by hand using a wool soap if absolutely necessary.
 Make sure the water isn't warmer than 20 degrees.

 The wool will change as it gets wet so make sure to dry it properly & laid flat to reduce the stretch or shrinkage that wetting the garment can introduce.
-Bare in mind that wetting a crocheted garment might bring some shrinkage and change the shape so it is preferred to only treat areas that get stained with a moist cloth rather than washing the entire garment.
+Bear in mind that wetting a crocheted garment might bring some shrinkage and change the shape so it is preferred to only treat areas that get stained with a moist cloth rather than washing the entire garment.

 Dry cleaning is not advised as the harsh chemicals can damage the fibers

-The spring vests like being stored folded
+The heavier garments like being stored folded as not to loose shape.

 Still feeling unsure?